 7. Tie up loose ends

-As your departure date approaches, prioritize wrapping up unfinished business to exit gracefully and maintain your professional reputation.
+As your departure date approaches, prioritize wrapping up unfinished work to exit gracefully and maintain your professional reputation.

 Start by completing or transferring any ongoing projects.
-For tasks you can’t finish, prepare detailed handover notes so your colleagues can pick up where you left off.
+Prepare detailed handover notes for tasks you won’t be able to finish in time so your colleagues can pick up where you left off.

-Document your daily tasks and procedures, creating a guide that will be useful for your replacement.
+Document your daily tasks and procedures for the person who will take over from you.
 It should be clear, comprehensive, and easy to follow.

 Remember to return any company property, including laptops, phones, keys, or other equipment.
 Make a list of these items and check them off as you return them to avoid any issues after you leave.